leaderj1001/RandWireNN/README.md

 2. I have added a part to report learning time and accuracy.
 Reporting of the above results can be seen in the reporting folder.

 ## Todo
-  - I'll visualize the layer output.
+  - I'll visualize the layer output. - implementation is done.
+I'll upload soon.
-  - I'll implement a "Drop Connection regularization".
+  - I'll implement a "Drop Connection regularization". - implementation is done. but I'm currently experimenting.
   - Experiment with Imagenet dataset.
   - To implement Optimzier like the paper.